 Na Fianna and the IRA

 As shown above, in 1933 he gave some very brief details: Na Fianna B Coy, 2nd Battalion, then IRA B Coy, 2nd Battalion under Capt.
 P. O’Daly and Capt.
 T. Kilcoyne and also Cyclists (A) Coy, 2nd Battalion – 5 years pre-Truce service in all.
 But doubtless it is safe to assume he took part in all the normal Volunteer activities and then participated in the Tan War operations undertaken by his Coy.
 At that stage, as he said, he had not applied for any military pension.
-However, Carmel Donegan daughter of Hughes’s best pal Bill, says her father helped Gerry eventually receive one.
+However, Carmel Donegan daughter of Hughes’s best pal Bill, says her father helped Gerry eventually receive one (and he did indeed).

 Custom House and Aftermath